 Rheumatoid arthritis complications — some potentially fatal — include:

 1. Heart disease

-The exact link between RA and heart disease is unknown.
+The exact link between RA and heart disease is not exactly established.

-People with rheumatoid arthritis are also 60 percent more likely to develop atrial fibrillation.
-This is an irregular heartbeat that leads to restricted blood flow, raising the risk for blood clots, heart attack, or stroke.
+People living with with rheumatoid arthritis are also more likely to develop atrial fibrillation.
+This irregular heartbeat leads to restricted blood flow, raising the risk for blood clots, heart attack, or stroke.